sourcegraph/thesrc/README.md

 thesrc is a news site for programmers that's intended to be an example of how to structure a large Go web app.
-While this app is not large itself, it demonstrates the same patterns in the web app that powers [Sourcegraph.com](https://sourcegraph.com).
+While this app is not large itself, it demonstrates the same patterns as in the web app that powers [Sourcegraph.com](https://sourcegraph.com).

 The web application architecture and patterns demonstrated here were presented